okemoto6/GDAPC/index.md

 11. Relation between ride length and rides taken for each rideable type:

-    - classic bikes: member users takes more rides but they are shorter then casual users rides which are less numerous.
+    - classic bikes: member users takes more rides but they are shorter then casual users rides which are less numerous,

-    - electric bikes: number of rides for member and casual users are similar (1 625 024 to 1 245 120) but they differ in length.
+    - electric bikes: number of rides for member and casual users are similar (1 625 024 to 1 245 120) but they differ in length,

     - docked bikes: as mentioned before, only casual users takes rides by assisted bikes.
 As analyze showed, those types of bikes are